berezovyy/berezovyy/README.md

 👨‍💻 Developer who has strong working knowledge of modern web development frameworks, tools and methodologies.

-👏 Hardworking developer will do everything possible and impossible to make your project successful.
+👏 Hardworking developer who will do everything possible and impossible to make your project successful.

 🤟 The person who merge a passion for usability and user experience with technical knowledge to create the best digital experiences.